Today we show how to create and use your ATR Stop Loss Calculator.

 Charting the Average True Range StopLoss

-Charting the Average True Range is very useful for every trading strategies.
+Charting the Average True Range is very useful for every trading strategy.

 The last step is to calculate your entry size.
 Before calculating it, we need to decide our stop loss in money.

-As you can see in the spreadsheet there are 3 different StopLoss:
+As you can see in the spreadsheet, there are three different StopLoss:

 – 1° = Low Price – Average True Range